 Prerequisite(s): BMKT 2409 Marketing Management.
-Note: This course and BMKT 2409 Marketing Management may be taken concurrently.
-The 3-credit BMKT 2411 Marketing Management course satisfies the prerequisite requirement for this course.
+Note: This course and BMKT 2409 Marketing Management may be

 This course aims to develop marketing decision making skills related to the development and management of products and services by providing relevant tools and methods of analysis for product/service related marketing decisions and applying these tools and methods to make strategic and tactical marketing decisions in real and simulated business situations.

 The course takes a decision-oriented perspective in presenting relevant concepts and tools, demonstrating their application to managerial analysis and decision-making and providing participants "hands-on" experience in applying these skills in business situations.